In recognition of all that our Canadian veterans have done to defend our country, we’ve created a special plate for you to show that you served.

 Ordering your Veteran plates

-The authorized service organization will approve your application, and mail it back to you.
+The BC Veterans Commemorative Association will approve your application, and mail it back to you.
 When you receive the original approved form, take it to your Autoplan broker.

 Personalized Veteran plates

 Personalized Veteran plates aren't available.
 The British Columbia Veterans Commemorative Association was concerned that a number of veterans would want some of the same personalized plate slogans.
 To ensure all veterans are treated equally, this plate type isn't eligible for the program.

 Specific numbers aren't available because all plates are issued in a set order.
 Autoplan brokers are sent the next available plate in the series.

 Collecting your Veteran plates

 Your Autoplan broker will call you once the plates have arrived at their office.
 To collect your plates, bring your current Owner's Certificate of Insurance, Vehicle Licence and Registration to your Autoplan broker, along with your current licence plates.